osu-crypto/libOTe/README.md

 ### Linux

 Once cloned, the libraries listed above must be built.
 In `./thirdparty/linux` there are scripts that will download and build all of the libraries that are listed above.

+ IMPORTANT: By default, the build system needs the NASM compiler to be in the path.
+In the event that it isn't, there are two options, install it, or enable the pure c++ implementation.
+The latter option is done by excluding `libOTe/Crypto/asm/sha_lnx.S` from the build system by deleting it or by chaning the .S and undefining  `INTEL_ASM_SHA1` on line 28 of `libOTe/Crypto/sha.cpp`.

 To build the libOTe and the associated frontend:

 `./make `